20 Examples of Common Sales Objections & Responses (2024)

 “We don’t need something like this at (company) right now.”

-This might seem like a sales objection on the surface, but in reality, it’s an opportunity!
+This might seem like a sales objection on the surface, but it’s an opportunity!

-When a prospect gives this objection they are either too busy to hear your pitch or they can’t see how your product or service can help them.
+When prospects make this objection, they are too busy to hear your pitch or cannot see how your product or service can help them.

 Lack of urgency